Savannah Regional Small Business Capital Fund

 - Management: Management should be experienced and have a comprehensive business plan

 - Collateral: Case by case evaluation

 - Credit History: Principals must display an ability to manage obligations in a credit worthy manner

-Business packaging assistance is available from Small Business Assistance Corporation for pre-qualified requests.
+Business packaging assistance is available from the Small Business Assistance Corporation (SBAC) for pre-qualified requests.